Different Ear Piercing Types & Names - The Complete Chart

 In most cases, your body piercing professional will mark the area that is going to be pierced.
 This serves a couple of purposes.
 For one, it allows the body piercer to know exactly where to puncture your ear with the needle for the piercing.

 Also, it gives you a chance to see exactly where the piercing will be done.
 You'll have the chance to check out the spot in the mirror and say whether or not you're happy with the placement.
 If you're not – speak up!
 After all, this is your last chance to make minor changes.

 Once the piercing is done, your piercing specialist can no longer move the spot over by a hair.

 The piercing expert will get the sterilized equipment and load up your starter jewelry for the piercing.
 In many cases, you may get to see equipment sterilized before your eyes.
 No matter what, a reputable shop will be trustworthy in this area, so don't worry.

 When your body piercer is completely ready and you're settled in and ready yourself, the piercing is done.
 That's the part that makes most people nervous.
 The universal question that most people ask right before the piercing is done is covered in our next section.

 Will My Ear Piercing Hurt?

 That is the question that is on most people's minds as they show up for their appointment.
-Sure, you may have heard opinions from friends or acquaintances that have already gotten the same piercing that you're planning on getting.
+Sure, you may have heard opinions from friends or acquaintances that have already gotten the same piercing you are planning on getting.

 Still, you never really know until you go through the experience yourself.

-The most honest answer is probably the one that you're not interested in hearing, and that is simply that it depends.
-Yes, you can't expect a consistent pain level among every type of ear piercing, because pain is highly dependant on the location.
+The most honest answer is probably the one you're not interested in hearing, and that is simply, it depends.
+Yes, you can't expect a consistent pain level among every type of ear piercing, because pain is highly determined by the location.